isomerpages/moe-cjc/news/2026/_posts/2026-08-08-post-Celebrating SG61 with the Punggol community.md

 </div>
 <p>Catholic Junior College staff and students joined residents from Punggol
-in a qigong exercise while celebrating Singapore's 61st National Day on the morning of August 7, as part of the college's National Day commemoration and outreach to the Punggol community.</p>
+in a qigong exercise while celebrating Singapore's 61st National Day on the morning of 7 August, as part of the college's National Day commemoration and outreach to the Punggol community.</p>
 <p></p>
 <div class="isomer-image-wrapper">